• Skip to primary navigation

 A NOLA iced coffee and caprese sandwich at French Truck Coffee.

-Perk Up with an Iced Coffee
+6. Perk Up with an Iced Coffee

-If you're like me and can't start your day without a little pick-me-up, you'll be happy to know that New Orleans has the BEST ice coffee!
+If you're like me and can't start your day without a little pick-me-up, you'll be happy to know that New Orleans has the BEST iced coffee!
+You can get an iced coffee at pretty much any coffee shop, of course, but here are a couple of my faves:

-• Cafe Du Monde - Pair a pile of sugary beignets with an Iced Cafe Au Lait ... so good.
+• Cafe Du Monde - Pair a pile of sugary beignets with an Iced Cafe Au Lait.
+So good.

-Catch a Movie
+7. Catch a Movie

 Want to be entertained and air conditioned?
 Go to a movie!

-If you love vintage movie theaters and saving money, then check out The Orpheum, a gorgeous Beaux Arts-style venue in the Central Business District.
+• If you love vintage movie theaters and saving money, then check out The Orpheum, a gorgeous Beaux Arts-style venue in the Central Business District.
 Movies in their Summer Series are free.

 A New Orleans Streetcar.